-The Single Ease Question has been found to be just as effective a measure as other, longer task usability scales, and also correlates (though not especially strongly) with metrics like time taken and completion rate.
+The Single Ease Question has been found to be just as effective a measure as other, longer task usability scales, and also correlates (though not especially strongly) with metrics like task duration time and completion rate.

-In addition to its usefulness as a quantification tool, the SEQ can provide important diagnostic information with the inclusion of one more query: “Why?”
-MeasuringU recommends asking testers for the reason behind their ranking following scores of 5 or less (on a scale of 1 to 7) to get to the root of sub-par performances.
-Though this does in fact double the length of this short questionnaire, the critical value it adds is in tying feedback to a causal relationship with specific problems that you can then act on to improve your website.
+In addition to its usefulness as a quantification tool, the SEQ can provide actionable diagnostic information with the inclusion of one more query: “Why?”
+MeasuringU recommends asking testers the reason behind their ranking for scores of 5 or less (on a scale of 1-7) to get to the root of sub-par performances.
+Though this doubles the length of this short survey, the critical value it adds is in tying feedback to a causal relationship with specific problems that you can then act on to improve your website.

-As part of our effort to provide a full range of both qualitative and quantitative perspectives on UX, TryMyUI has added the SEQ to our toolbox to help you understand the usability no only of your website as a whole, but also of the individual steps on the user’s pathway through it.
+As part of our effort to provide a full range of both qualitative and quantitative perspectives on UX, TryMyUI has added the SEQ to our toolbox to help you understand the usability not only of your website as a whole, but also of the individual steps on the user’s journey through it.